-The Nephilimh were on the earth in those days - and also afterward when the sons of God went to the daughters of humans and had children by them.
+The Nephilimh were on the earth in those days - and also afterward - when the sons of God went to the daughters of humans and had children by them.
 They were the heroes of old, men of renown.

-The LORD saw how great the wickedness of the human race had become on 6:5 the earth, and that every inclination of the thoughts of the human heart was only evil all the time.
-The LORD regretted that he had made human beings 6:6 on the earth, and his heart was deeply troubled.
-7So the LORD said, "I will lsa 63:10" wipe from the face of the earth the human race I have created - and with them the animals, the birds and the creatures that move along the ground - for I regret that I have made them."
-But Noah found favor in the eyes of the LORD.
+5The Lord saw how great the wickedness of the human race had become on the earth, and that every inclination of the thoughts of the human heart was only evil all the time.
+6The Lord regretted that he had made human beings on the earth, and his heart was deeply troubled.
+7So the Lord said, "I will wipe from the face of the earth the human race I have created - and with them the animals, the birds and the creatures that move along the ground - for I regret that I have made them."
+8But Noah found favor in the eyes of the Lord.